Hieu-iceTea/Codedy.TechWiz.FoodMate/README.md

 2. Build the `.evn` file according to the `.env.example` file template.

+3. Generate key.

+    ```bash
+    php artisan key:generate
+    ```

-3. Building the database structure and sample data.
+4. Building the database structure and sample data.

-    Go to the folder `_Docs/DataBase_Script` in the project root directory, find the file `Codedy.TechWiz.eShop_ScriptDatabe_Create_Insert.sql` and run it with MyPHPAdmin.
+    Go to the folder `_Docs/DataBase_Script` in the project root directory, find the file `Codedy.TechWiz.FoodMate_ScriptDatabe_Create_Insert.sql` and run it with MyPHPAdmin.

-4. Add shopping cart.
+5. Add shopping cart.

     ```bash
     composer require bumbummen99/shoppingcart